microsoftgraph/entra-powershell/MOTIVATION.md

 ### Putting you in the driver's seat

-With this repository being public, you can examine the Microsoft Entra PowerShell commands to view any custom logic, the underlying Microsoft Graph SDK, or APIs.
-This gives you the flexibility to customize the commands further if needed.
+With the repository being public, you can examine the Microsoft Entra PowerShell commands to view any custom logic, the underlying Microsoft Graph SDK, or APIs.
+It gives you the flexibility to customize the commands further if needed.
 We highly encourage you and the community to provide feedback on scenarios and use cases to help us improve the Microsoft Entra module.
 For example, you can suggest new parameter sets, new commands, documentation improvements, or new logic to assist others on a larger scale.

 ### Accelerating migration from legacy modules